mdjahidhasan009/NodeJs-Note/readme.md

 * Streaming Applications
 * Microservices

+## Asynchronous API Call
+All APIs of Node.js library are aynchronous that is non-blocking.
+It essentially means a Node.js based server never waits for a API to return data.
+Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get response from the previous API call.

 ## Runtime Environment
 Engines are the core of JavaScript runtime environments.
 They are responsible for executing JavaScript code.
 Different browsers use different engines to run JavaScript code.
 Here are some of the most popular JavaScript engines: